ExitValue.ai

 Buyers and PE platforms back into a firm's economics through three numbers: realization rate (billed hours collected as a percentage of standard rates), collection rate (cash collected as a percentage of billed amounts), and billing rate trajectory over the prior three years.
 Firms operating at 90%+ realization and 95%+ collection trade at premium multiples; firms below 80% realization signal undisciplined billing or poor client mix and trade at discounts even with strong revenue.

-Associate leverage matters too — pyramid depth (associates per partner) is the single biggest driver of partner-level economics.
+Associate leverage matters too, pyramid depth (associates per partner) is the single biggest driver of partner-level economics.
 A firm with 3:1 leverage and healthy realization will produce dramatically more profit per partner than the same revenue at 1:1 leverage, and that flows directly into the EBITDA multiple a buyer can support.

 Who Is Actually Buying Law Firms

 The buyer universe has expanded materially in the last five years.
-Big Law continues to acquire boutique IP, M&A, and antitrust groups via lateral lift-outs rather than formal M&A — same economics, different structure.
+Big Law continues to acquire boutique IP, M&A, and antitrust groups via lateral lift-outs rather than formal M&A, same economics, different structure.
 Regional firms are rolling up smaller competitors for geographic and practice-area expansion.
-And, more recently, private equity has aggressively entered the personal injury, mass tort, and immigration spaces — Arizona's ABS regime and Utah's sandbox have opened doors that ABA Model Rule 5.4 closed in most jurisdictions, and capital is flowing in.
+And, more recently, private equity has aggressively entered the personal injury, mass tort, and immigration spaces, Arizona's ABS regime and Utah's sandbox have opened doors that ABA Model Rule 5.4 closed in most jurisdictions, and capital is flowing in.

 For the right contingency-heavy platform with a defensible case generation engine, the acquirer pool now includes litigation-finance-adjacent platforms paying multiples that look closer to specialty-finance comps than to traditional professional-services comps.

-Want to know what your law firm business is worth?
+Estimate your law firm business value

 Frequently Asked Questions